The co-op bookstore for avid readers

 Denise reintroduces Thornton as a performer who transcended genres and gender norms.-- "The 19th" (9/15/2023 12:00:00 AM)

-The enigmatically intelligent and scholarly productive thinker, Lynnée Denise, who has made strides in Black realms of music for well over a decade is now presenting a new book.
-Why Willie Mae Thornton Matters gives an honest and incredibly bright examination of the relevance of Big Mama Thornton.-- "The New York Amsterdam News" (7/3/2023 12:00:00 AM)
+The enigmatically intelligent and scholarly productive thinker Lynnée Denise, affectionately known as Big Mama Thornton, has made strides in Black realms of music for well over a decade, and is now presenting a new book.
+The exploration of the life and times of this enigmatic blues visionary gives the artist its due.
+Why Willie Mae Thornton Matters is a well-written examination of and homage to Black music enthusiasts should collect and enjoy.-- "The New York Amsterdam News" (12/28/2023 12:00:00 AM)